Mental Health During The Holidays: Reduce Stress And Prioritize Wellness

 Holiday mental health: Understanding holiday stress

 Ellen Braaten, PhD, an associate professor of psychology at Massachusetts General Hospital, notes how the holidays can be filled with a mixture of joy and stress for many people.
 In the United States, the commercial holiday season is heaviest around November and December, as Thanksgiving, Hanukkah, Christmas, and New Year’s Eve occur around the same time.
-Stores are generally busier, people are typically rushed for time, and families often travel to see each other in various places.
+Stores are generally busier, people are typically rushed for time and less patient, and families often travel to see each other in various places.
 As many people get work off for the holidays, more people may be out and about, crowding up local areas and tourist destinations.
-This increase in activity and pressure can be stressful for people, especially when mixed in with factors like family traumas, burnout, conflict, loneliness, or mental health conditions.
+This increase in activity and pressure can increase stress levels for people, especially when mixed in with factors like family traumas, burnout, conflict, loneliness, or mental health conditions.

-The holidays also typically require individuals to pay attention to more details than usual, which can overload the brain’s memory storage capacity.
-Planning presents, holiday parties, time off, and travel can be challenging, and if any details are left out or forgotten, extra stress can arise due to disappointment.
-Having ways to regulate your emotions can be helpful during these months, especially if your daily routine is out of flux.
+To make matters worse, the holidays also typically require individuals to be more aware of details than usual, which can overload the brain’s memory storage capacity.
+Planning presents, holiday parties, social connections, time off, and travel can be challenging, and if any details are left out or forgotten, extra stress can arise due to disappointment.
+Having stress reduction techniques and ways to regulate your emotions can be helpful during these months, especially if your daily routine is out of flux or you start feeling isolated from avoiding the crowds.

 Are mental health conditions more likely over the holidays?